JUCE Components: Mouse & Keyboard Listening

 bool allowClicksOnChildComponents)

 By default, all (front-most) components are candidates for receiving mouse events when they are under the cursor.
-So this is a good way to let components “surrender” or “bubble up” control of mouse events to the next higher component in the component hierarchy.
+This is a good way to let components “surrender” or “bubble up” control of mouse events to the next higher component in the component hierarchy.

-The method is poorly named and the docs are a bit roundabout.
-This setting applies to all mouse events (not just clicks).
+setInterceptsMouseClicks is poorly named and the docs are a bit roundabout.
+The setting applies to all mouse events (not just clicks).
 Here are the options:

 # default